AndreasHiropedi/Algorithms/README.md

 # Algorithms

-Python implementations for a bunch of common algorithms used in one of my university courses, including:
+Python implementations for a bunch of common algorithms, including:

 - Floyd-Warshall (all-pairs shortest-path)
 - Dijkstra